Anshul-exe/Linux-Deep-Dive/questions.md

 #### **Q11.
 What is kernal?**

 - A10.
 The Linux kernel is the main component of a Linux OS and is the core interface between a computer’s hardware and its processes.

+#### **Q12.
+What is swap space in Linux?**

+- A12.
+When RAM is full of processes and the system needs more memory then some of the inactive processess/pages/datas are moved to swap space.
+It is a part of hard disk.